Do you submit a cover letter with your resume? When applying for a new position, many job seekers wonder whether a cover letter is necessary.

 A cover letter is your first form of communication with a hiring manager or recruiter and should provide an introduction to your resume.
 Therefore, a cover letter is critical when applying for a job.

 Those in-the-know say the first impression of someone is made within 4-8 seconds.
-Even scarier is the prospect that once that first impression is formed, it’s very unlikely to change.
-If the chair of the selection committee opens your resume and discovers that you haven’t bothered to include a cover letter, it’s possible that your application will end up in the recycling bin.
+Even scarier is the prospect that once that first impression is formed, it’s doubtful to change.
+If the selection committee chair opens your resume and discovers that you haven’t bothered to include a cover letter, your application may end up in the recycling bin.

 Cover Letter Tips – What to Include and Leave Out

 Spelling or grammatical errors are unacceptable in a cover letter for any job application.
 Make sure you have your letter proofread.
 Once completed, your message should be printed using a standard font style on white or ivory resume bond or linen paper.
-You want it to look professional, so keep it neat, simple and correct format.
-Make sure that you spell the name of the contact person and the company correctly, and include your full name and contact details.
+You want it to look professional, so keep it neat, simple, and correct format.
+Ensure that you spell the name of the contact person and the company correctly, and include your full name and contact details.

 The first paragraph of your letter should include some important details.
 You will want to include the job you’re applying for, the job reference number, if available, and where you heard about the vacancy.

 Communicate in your letter of introduction that you have some background information on the company and the position.
 A cookie-cutter template won’t get the job done.
 Checking the company website is an excellent starting point to gather important details.
 Find out as much as you can and make a point of explaining why you are interested in their organization.